 On July 28, 2011, El Paso Corporation placed the Ruby Pipeline in service.
 Ruby is a 680-mile, 42-inch interstate natural gas pipeline, providing transportation service from Opal, Wyoming, to interconnections near Malin, Oregon.
 Ruby has an initial design capacity of up to 1.5 billion cubic feet per day (Bcf/d) and traverses portions of four states: Wyoming, Utah, Nevada, and Oregon.
 The project utilizes four compressor stations: one near the Opal Hub in southwestern Wyoming; one south of Curlew Junction, Utah; one at the mid-point of the project, north of Elko, Nevada; and one in northwestern Nevada.

-Throughout 2011, Cascade worked with both existing Ruby shippers and with Ruby Pipeline to obtain discounted, long-term firm capacity on Ruby Pipeline along with the chance to acquire firm Malin north capacity on GTN through a pre-arranged agreement via Ruby that would provide the means to deliver Rockies supplies to Central Oregon, thereby increasing supply diversity and mitigating some of the negative impacts of constraints on Northwest Pipeline.
+Throughout 2011, Cascade worked with both existing Ruby shippers and with Ruby Pipeline to obtain discounted, long-term firm capacity on Ruby Pipeline along with the chance to acquire firm Malin north capacity on GTN through a pre-arranged agreement via Ruby that would provide the means to deliver Rockies supplies to Central Oregon, thereby increasing supply diversity and mitigating some of the negative impacts of constraints on NWP.
 Currently, gas supplies for Central Oregon are almost exclusively sourced from Alberta.
-While this has been a price advantage we feel it is important to have flexibility of supply options, particularly since we may find ourselves competing for Canadian supplies that will be pulled to the exportt facility in Kitimat to serve increasing Asian demand.
+While this has been a price advantage, it is important to have flexibility of supply options, particularly since we may find ourselves competing for Canadian supplies that will be pulled to the export facility in Kitimat to serve increasing Asian demand.

 Ultimately, as will be explained further, Cascade worked with Ruby to finalize a long term transportation agreement based on the following original proposal which went through several revisions due to federal regulatory concerns: